AMReX-Astro/Castro/docs_new/source/CastroInputs.rst

 Controlling Plotfile Generation
 -------------------------------

-The main output from  is in the form of plotfiles (which are really directories).
+The main output from Castro is in the form of plotfiles (which are really directories).
 The following options in the inputs file control the generation of plotfiles: